After speaking with so many different creatives over the past few years, it’s become very clear to me that we all have something in common:

 Your version of self care or mindfulness shouldn’t feel forced, so I would encourage you to find something that makes you feel content and truly happy.

 If you’re looking for some cost-friendly self-care ideas, here are 15 ways to practice self care on a budget.

 Step 2: Put it in your calendar!

-During the month of December, and every month from then on, I want you to schedule time daily, weekly and monthly to truly focus on something that fills you up and makes you feel joy.
+Every month going forward, I want you to schedule time daily, weekly and monthly to truly focus on something that fills you up and makes you feel joy.

 Give it a try and let me know how you feel!